 Why set up a blog for your small business?

-Content marketing continues to be the most organic form of marketing for small businesses in 2021.
 According to a SEMRush post, blogs are still the most popular form of content marketing out there.
 Why?
 It brings in the most organic traffic to small business websites and leads customers further down the marketing funnel.

 You need to have a blog for your small business to provide resources for your readers.
 Before you set up a blog, make sure you have answered the following questions: